 Balanced Portfolios

-What is the objective of these portfolios?
+What is the objective of these portfolio?

 The goal of these portfolios is to offer investors a balanced, easy-to-manage investment strategy by combining equities with fixed income or other asset classes.
 Through a fixed allocation approach, they strive to achieve steady growth while mitigating risk through diversification.

-What qualifies as a Balanced Portfolios?
+What qualifies as a Balanced Portfolio?

 These portfolios qualify as "Balanced Portfolios" because they strike a middle ground between growth and stability by maintaining a set ratio of equities to more conservative assets like bonds.
 This balance ensures that investors are exposed to the potential gains of equities while mitigating risk with safer assets, making them ideal for those seeking moderate risk and return.